mendezr1977/CourseraGettingCleaningData/README.md

         including the ID row in the column names of features.txt, in order to make the name unique, so that later can use select statement from dplyr library

-5. assign training labels to ytrain and ytest, merding teh data sets with the activity_labels.txtx data frame
+5. assign training labels to ytrain and ytest, merging the data sets with the activity_labels.txtx data frame

 6. I desided to add  column identifying the type of source, before merging both data sets,: "train" and "test"